wne-cs366-f25/cs366-pa1-algorithm-analysis/README.md

 ## Your Task

-Analyze algorithms 1-5 (algorithm 6 is optional bonus) from the provided pseudocode and determine the **exact number of statements executed** as a function of n.
+Analyze algorithms 1-5 from the provided pseudocode and determine the **exact number of statements executed** as a function of n.

 ### What to Count